duneroadrunner/SaferCPlusPlus/index.md

 There are situations where restrictions on object accessibility can be beneficial or essential for reasons other than (single-threaded) memory safety.
 (To help ensure data race safety of asynchronously shared objects, for example.)
 For those cases, the library does provide facilities for the enforcement of "access control" restrictions, including essentially the [equivalent](#exclusive-writer-objects) of Rust's `RefCell` wrapper.

-Another difference is the available options for dealing with scope lifetime restrictions.
-For example, let's say that instead of a list (or whatever container) of objects, you have a list of references to existing objects.
-And let's say that at some point you want to insert a reference to local variable (allocated on the stack) (as with the C++ example [here](https://github.com/duneroadrunner/misc/blob/master/201/8/Jul/implications%20of%20the%20lifetime%20checker%20restrictions.md#snippet-4)).
-Unfortunately, Rust only allows you to (safely) do so in cases where the variable is "structurally" guaranteed to outlive the list container itself.
-This is understandable, as otherwise you could end up with the list containing a reference that is no longer valid.

-But you could imagine scenarios where you might want to temporarily insert a reference to a (stack allocated) local variable that does not outlive the container.
-In order to (safely) support this you'd need a reference type that can safely handle the potential disappearance of its target object.
-In Rust, the `Weak` reference is the only one that has this property.
-But `Weak` references cannot target (stack allocated) local variables, so we're kind of out of luck.
-SaferCPlusPlus' registered pointers, on the other hand, safely handle the potential disappearance of their target and are able to target (stack allocated) local variables.
-Registered pointers do have a run-time cost, but that is often outweighed by the benefit of allowing the target object to be a (stack allocated) local variable, rather than, say, a (heap allocated) "reference counted" object.

 Overall though, there's probably more commonality than difference between the Rust and the SaferCPlusPlus memory safety strategies.
 At least compared to other current languages.
 So, perhaps as expected, you could think of the comparison between SaferCPlusPlus and Rust as essentially the comparison between C++ and Rust, with diminished discrepancies in memory safety and performance.

 ### SaferCPlusPlus versus Checked C